-JAFSCD is published by the Food Systems Development Project of the Center for Transformative Action, an affiliate of Cornell University.
+JAFSCD is published by the Thomas A. Lyson Center for Civic Agriculture and Food Systems of the Center for Transformative Action, an affiliate of Cornell University.

 Please note that JAFSCD is an online-only publication.
 This keeps the price affordable to you and also reduces the journal's ecological footprint by saving the resources and costs of printing and shipping hard copies.
 It also allows us to post articles as they are approved, rather than waiting to gather them into a single issue.
 We post fully formatted PDFs of individual articles and full issues that can be downloaded and printed.
-We realize that it is not always comfortable or convenient to read on your computer; feel free to print out the articles that interest you most and keep them in a folder or binder.
+We realize that it is not always comfortable or convenient to read on your computer; feel free to print out the articles that most interest you.

 See where JAFSCD is indexed.